 What is a TVDL?

-- A TVDL is not valid for identification purposes, but only for driving purposes
+- A TVDL is not valid for identification purposes, just for driving

 - Once granted, it’s valid for three years

 - A TVDL is only valid if the cardholder has valid vehicle liability insurance

 - A TVDL may not be accepted in states other than Illinois, so TVDL holders are advised to check ahead of time before entering other states

 - A TVDL is valid only the personal operation of a motorcycle or car